shaharmor/cibus-provider-wolt/README.md

 ## How to use

+- Update the `scenarios/wolt-gift-cards.ts` file with your credentials
 - To spend all available Cibus budget on Wolt gift cards: `npm run wolt-gift-cards`

 ## TODO